JasonSwingen/js-outdoors/_posts/2020-09-07-swinging-for-steelhead.markdown

 ### What does swinging flies actually mean?

 Spey casting, skagit head, running line, intruders, perry poke...
-If you haven't been confused enough yet trying to pair a nymphing line to a single-handed fly rod, lookout because swinging flies will introduce a whole new level of terminoligy to the mix.
+If you haven't been confused enough yet trying to pair a nymphing line to a single-handed fly rod, lookout because swinging flies will introduce a whole new level of terminology to the mix.
 So it's ok if you are confused, because you are not alone.
 Here is a quick background to help you grasp a few of the terms, and why swinging flies is even a thing.

 Swinging flies is simply another technique used to catching trout (or any fish).
 There are tons of different techniques you can use including spin fishing, centerpinning, indicator fishing, euro nymphing, streamer fishing and swinging.